 The Board sets the risk appetite and determines the policies and procedures that are put in place to mitigate exposure to risks.
-The Group's risk review process covers emerging risks and incorporates scenario planning and stress testing.
-The implications of an increase in the impact of the coronavirus are currently being assessed and contingency planning is being undertaken.
+The Board plays a central role in the Group’s risk review process, which covers emerging risks and incorporates scenario planning and detailed stress testing.

 There is a formal ongoing process to identify, assess and analyse risks and those of a potentially significant nature are included in the Group Risk Register.

-In addition, the Group has established a formal framework for the ongoing assessment of operational, financial and IT-based controls.
+The Group has a formal framework for the ongoing assessmentof operational, financial and IT-based controls.
 The overriding objective is to gain assurance that the control framework is complete and that the individual controls are operating effectively.
-Additional independent verification checking of key controls and reconciliations are undertaken on a rolling basis.
-Such testing includes key controls over access to, and changing permissions on, base data and metadata.

 Reviews the effectiveness of the Group’s risk management and internal control procedures; and

 Monitors the effectiveness of the internal audit function and the independence of the external audit.

 Oversee the management of risk;

 Monitor the effective implementation of action plans.

 Are responsible for ownership and control of specific risks; and

 Are responsible for establishing and managing the implementation of appropriate action plans.